lrlrlrlr/COMP9517_Project_20T3/README.md

   1. 19th Nov Report should be completed and review by Ari
   1. **12:15 20th Nov.
 Demo**
   1. **11:59 21th Nov.
 Code & Report Submission**

+## Mock Demo with Ari
+ ### Things to improve (PPT)
+  - Overall:  font format / style
+  - Task definision: talk about the dataset
+  - Method:  More detail about other implementations
+  - Conclusion:  write a conclusion